TMCV

 ((Nandan.Mandayam@thomsonreuters.com; Mobile: +91 9591011727;))

-Jan 29 (Reuters) - India's top commercial vehicle maker Tata Motors TATM.NS reported a 60.4% decline in quarterly profit on Thursday, hurt by one-time charges related to demerger costs and new labour codes, while revenue grew 20% on tax-cut-driven demand.
+Jan 29 (Reuters) - India's top commercial vehicle maker Tata Motors TATM.NS reported a 60.4% decline in third-quarter profit on Thursday, hurt by a one-time charge.

-The truck and bus manufacturer reported a profit of 5.61 billion rupees ($61 million) for the quarter to December 31, down from 14.17 billion rupees a year earlier.
+The truck and bus manufacturer reported a profit of 5.61 billion rupees ($61 million) for the quarter to December 31, down from 14.17 billion rupees the year before.

-The company took a one-time hit of 15.45 billion rupees, with 9.62 billion rupees tied to demerger costs and 5.74 billion rupee impact from the labour codes.
+The company took a one-time charge of 15.45 billion rupees due to demerger related costs and India's recently enacted labour code.

 ($1 = 91.9980 Indian rupees)